Craig A. Spisak

 Deputy Director, U.S. Army Acquisition Support Center

-Colonel Lee MacGregor has served as the Deputy Director of the U.S. Army Acquisition Support Center (USAASC) since July 2014.
+Colonel Ralph Borja has served as the Deputy Director of the U.S. Army Acquisition Support Center (USAASC) since July 2019.
 USAASC is a Direct Reporting Unit responsible for providing oversight of the Army Acquisition Corps (AAC) and the Army Acquisition Workforce, providing support to the program executive offices in the areas of human resources, resource management (manpower and budget), program structure, and acquisition information management.
 The USAASC reports directly to the assistant secretary of the Army (Acquisition, Logistics and Technology) (ASA(ALT)) and Army acquisition executive, as well as the military deputy to the ASA(ALT).
+Prior to arriving at the USAASC, he was the Commander of the 408th Contracting Support Brigade, Camp Arifjan, Kuwait.